Indexing/Replacing Documents in Elasticsearch

 After getting the document, we see that the age value has increased to 10.

 To erase document with id=2, we use the following api.

 Batch Processingin Elasticsearch

-Another feature of Elasticsearch is the ability to index, update, and erase documents in batches.
-This increases the speed of operations compared to the mode in which operations are performed individually on each document.
-Below are 2 simple examples of this feature.
+Another feature of Elasticsearch is that it can index, update and delete documents in batches.
+This point speeds up operations compared to the fact that operations are performed separately on each document.
+You can see 2 simple examples of this feature below.

-We were familiar with basic concepts such as Cluster, index and big data about Elasticsearch.
-I am Arslan Mirbzergi,in this article I’m going to familiarize you with how to search among data in Elasticsearch.
-Let’s assume we have a document with the following design.
+Lately, we understand basic concepts such as Cluster, index, and big data about Elasticsearch.
+I, Arsalan Mirbozorgi, in this article try to introduce you to how to search among data in Elasticsearch. suppose that you have a document with the following design.